 If you or someone you love has been injured while under the care of a doctor, nurse or other medical profession, don’t hesitate to contact our Central Kentucky medical malpractice lawyers to help understand what you can do about it.

 What Is Medical Malpractice?

 Medical malpractice occurs when someone in a position of medical authority, such as a doctor, surgeon or other healthcare professional (dentist, chiropractor, ect), causes harm to an individual either through negligence, omission or purposeful action.
 The medical community has established standards of care that define what is and isn’t appropriate when providing medical care.
-When those standards are violated, and injury results, you may have a malpractice case.
+When those standards are violated and results in an injured patient, you may have a medical malpractice case.

 Do I Have a Claim?

 If you or someone you love suspect you have been the victim of medical malpractice, contacting a qualified and experienced medical malpractice lawyer can be an important first step to healing and reclaiming what’s rightfully yours.
 The lawyers at McCoy & Sparks can help you determine whether or not you have a medical malpractice claim.

 We are one of the few firms in the region to have an experience Legal Nurse consultant on staff to help evaluate your claim.
 We will listen to the client’s story and carefully evaluate the medical records and standards of care.

 Not all cases involving medical treatment meet the burden of proof for a medical malpractice lawsuit.
 In fact, most do not.
 However, the following items should be present when considering a malpractice suit: